 Step two: Download Windows 10 via Windows Update

-Once reserved your Windows 10 download should be ready – if Windows doesn't automatically download it open up Windows Update (you can do this by typing "Windows Update" into the Start Men of Windows 7 or the Start Screen of Windows 8), and you should find it there ready to be downloaded and installed.
+Once reserved, your Windows 10 download should be ready.
+If Windows doesn't automatically download it, open up Windows Update by typing "Windows Update" into the Start Menu of Windows 7 or the Start Screen of Windows 8.
+There, you should find it ready to be downloaded and installed.

 How to download and install the Windows 10 October Update

 The Windows 10 October 2018 Update brings a ton of exciting features to Windows 10 that make the already great OS even better.
 Features like the new Your Phone app are amazing for anyone with an Android phone, while features like the Cloud Clipboard will do wonders for anyone with multiple Windows 10 devices.